Niklas20114552/arch-tui-installer/README.md

 # Please Note!

-Arch-TUI-Install is currently in BETA!
+Arch-TUI-Installer is currently in BETA!
 - There is no Language-Support for other Languages than German
 - There are known Bugs!
 - It's not finished!